Exiv2/exiv2/README.md

 ## Visual Studio

-We recommend that you use Conan to build Exiv2 using Visual Studio.
+We recommend that you use Conan to get the Exiv2 dependencies when using Visual Studio.
 Exiv2 v0.27 can be built with Visual Studio versions 2008 and later.
-We actively support and build with Visual Studio 2015, 2017 and 2019.
+For the `main` branch we actively support and build with Visual Studio 2019 and 2022.

 As well as Visual Studio, you will need to install CMake, Python3, and Conan.